Assurance of Support

 - Special Benefit

-If the assuree lodges a claim for any of these payments, Centrelink will contact the assurer in order to establish that they are neither willing nor able to support the assuree before the payment is granted.
+If the assuree lodges a claim for any of these payments, Services Australia will contact the assurer in order to establish that they are neither willing nor able to support the assuree before the payment is granted.
 Services Australia must also be satisfied that it is unreasonable for the assuree to accept support from the assurer before payment is granted.

 If Services Australia is satisfied that the assurer is not willing or able to support the assuree, or that it is unreasonable for the assuree to accept this help, payment may be granted.
 However, the amount of payment that the assuree receives will be raised as a debt against the assurer.
 This places the onus of providing financial support onto the assurer while ensuring the assuree has financial assistance should this be necessary.

-At the end of the AoS period, Centrelink advises the assurer about any debt that they may have.
 If there is a monetary bond, Services Australia will recover any debt from this.
-If no bond exists, or the bond is less than the debt amount, Centrelink will recover the balance owed using its normal debt recovery processes.
+If no bond exists, or the bond is less than the debt amount, Services Australia will recover the balance owed using its normal debt recovery processes.

-At all stages during the AoS process, the applicant has the right of appeal to a Centrelink Authorised Review Officer and the Administrative Appeals Tribunal (AAT).
+At all stages during the AoS process, the applicant has the right of appeal to a Services Australia Authorised Review Officer and the Administrative Appeals Tribunal (AAT).